 - Replace all the knob and tube wiring.

-- Clean all the ducts and install a new furnace.
+- Clean all the ducts and get furnace tune-up in Aurora, CO.

 - Replace a support beam in our basement that had to be partially removed.